 Rather than fighting it, we recommend leaning into the requirements and turning them into a business advantage.
 Many Pratum clients have leaped ahead of their competitors by staking a position as early adopters of key security standards.
 In this case study, one marketing company attributes 33% of their current customer portfolio to an advanced security mindset that helps them get more RFPs and win more deals.

-Attention in this area currently focuses heavily on the new CMMC standard that the Department of Defense is applying to every vendor in its supply chain.
+Much of the discussion in this area has focused recently on the Department of Defense's plan to ramp up security requirements for vendors in its supply chain.
 More than 300,000 companies will need to self-attest to their security controls or get a third-party assessment at the higher levels of CMMC, depending on the information they access in the course of executing their contract.
 (This blog provides the latest update on the ever-evolving CMMC situation.)

 Evolving breach notification laws also drive much of the urgency around securing supply chains.
 Under these laws (which vary greatly by state), companies face potentially costly legal requirements to notify customers if hackers access sensitive information held by the company.
 Some organizations are pushing their suppliers to shore up their security as protection against inadvertent leaks of sensitive information when it travels to other companies.